SoaringGecko/msPaintButWorse/README.md

 A bad image drawing software

 # How to use
-Just open the exe file
+Just download and run the exe file